 In my studies, and twenty years on, while researching the ascendant lines of the Italian family tree, I noticed that my maternal grandmother was born in Moonachie, New Jersey in 1917, two years before her Italian father naturalized.
 Her parents’ names were Isidoro Paolo Giovanni Nicolini known as (Paul or Paolo), Giuseppa Maria Cesira Corradi and known as (Cesira).
 They were from Motta Baluffi, in northern Italy, near Cremona in the Lombardy region.

-I confirmed that the birth of a child prior to American Naturalization in the Italian law “Jure Sanguinis” (by the blood) provides an angle to claim citizenship.
-Despite descendancy rules that precluded women born before 1948 from transferring citizenship to their children.
-I decided to Challenge the 1948 law in Italian Administrative court although it seemed daunting considering the notorious nature of Italian Bureaucracy.
-In spite of my concern, I found, Marco Permunian, an Italian attorney, who accepted the case and after 9 years of collecting: Bergen County Common Pleas Petition Declarations and Federal Naturalization records with State of New Jersey Birth, Marriage, and Death long-form documents, Amending them, having them translated and securing Apostilles (international notaries).
-I secured citizenship through an administrative hearing/court decision for my mother, her sister, my brothers as well as my daughters and lastly, myself.
-A 9-year odyssey that provides my family with access to the European Union.
+I verified that the birth of a child prior to American Naturalization in the Italian law “Jure Sanguinis” (by the blood) provides an angle to claim citizenship.
+Not withstanding descendancy rules that precluded women born before 1948 from transferring citizenship to their children.
+I decided to challenge the 1948 law in Italian Administrative court although it seemed daunting considering the notorious nature of Italian Bureaucracy.
+Despite my reticence, I sought out and found, Marco Permunian, an Italian attorney, who accepted the case, and through the documentation I acquired : Bergen County Common Pleas Petition Declarations, Federal Naturalization records, combined with State of New Jersey Birth, Marriage, and Death long-form documents, Amending them, having them translated, and securing Apostilles (international notaries) I secured citizenship through an administrative hearing/court decision for my mother, her sister, my brothers, as well as my daughters and lastly, myself.
+A grueling odyssey that affords my family with access to the European Union.

 This seems like the end of the story, but it is not.
 During the COVID-19 pandemic while quarantined I found time to edit my expansive family tree created on ancestry.com, and tie up loose ends and generally clean up the pictures or documentation that was repetitive.